Ekumen-OS/andino_webots/README.md

 - `remove_nodes` .
 Decide whether to run the `NodeRemover` plugin, which removes specific nodes from a robot in the simulation.
 The parameters for this plugin can be set in the `node_remover_plugin.urdf` file in the package.
 Defaults to 'true'.

-### Teleoperate Andino in Webots :joystick:
+### :joystick: Teleoperate Andino in Webots

 The robot is connected to the `webots_ros2_control` plugin, that enables teleoperation by requesting commands via `/cmd_vel`; so, out of the box, the package is ready to accept velocity commands.

-Furthermore, the package allows sensor readings to be exposed to the ROS2 network, in the topics listed on the `andino_webots.urdf` description file.
+### :camera: Sensors

+The package automatically creates a ROS 2 interface for `Andino` sensors, exposing its readings to a topic at a given refresh rate.
+The parameters to configure this interface are defined in the [`andino_webots.urdf`](./andino_webots/urdf/andino_webots.urdf) description file.

 ![](andino_webots/docs/andino.gif)

+## :wrench: Webots plugins
-## NodeRemover plugin :wrench:
+###  NodeRemover plugin

-This package also provides a custom `webots_ros2` plugin as an example of the package's capabilities, as well as a means of providing a workaround for `urdf2webots` not having a straightforward way to generate a free rotating joint.
+The NodeRemover is a custom `webots_ros2` Supervisor plugin that allows users to modify the simulation in runtime by removing specific nodes from a given Robot.

-The associated [launchfile](./andino_webots/launch/remove_nodes.launch.py) spawns a Supervisor robot in a running simulation and attaches a custom plugin to it, defined in the [node_remover_plugin](./node_remover_plugin) subpackage, which takes in a robot's name and list of the nodes to be removed as parameters.
+The associated [launchfile](./andino_webots/launch/remove_nodes.launch.py) spawns a Supervisor robot in a running simulation and attaches the [node_remover_plugin](./node_remover_plugin/node_remover_plugin/node_remover_plugin.py) to it, which takes in a robot's name and list of the nodes to be removed as parameters.
+It's provided in this package as an example of the tool's capabilities, as well as a means of providing a workaround for `urdf2webots` not having a straightforward way to generate a free rotating joint, removing the caster's motor Nodes.